Click where you see for more information

 The Spanish monarchy

-The Spanish monarchy has a particularly interesting relationship with modern political history.
+The Spanish monarchy has a fascinating relationship with Spanish politics.

 Felipe VI’s father, Juan Carlos I, was appointed as the successor of the dictator Franco (who had restored Spain’s status as ‘kingdom’ in 1947 without ascending an actual monarch).
 Juan Carlos I took the throne in 1975 and defied expectations by facilitating Spain’s transition into a democracy.
 He also played a major role in quashing a 1981 coup that sought to restore a Francoist regime.